-It’s day 5 of our grand tour of Southern China and Tibet (Read about Day 1, Day 2, Day 3 and Day 4) Today, we travelled from Chengdu to Tibet.
+It’s day 5 of our grand tour of Southern China and Tibet (Read about Day 1, Day 2, Day 3 and Day 4) Today, we travel from Chengdu to Tibet.
 Tibet has long been a bucket list destination for me and this trip has been 18 months in the planning.
-Finally, we were on our way!
+Finally, we are on our way!

 0700: It’s another early start from the hotel as our driver picks us up.
 We were heading to Chengdu Airport to catch a flight to Lhasa, our first stop in Tibet.